mauricioszabo/hydrogen/docs/Troubleshooting.md

 ## Debugging Guide

 Sometimes unexpected things happen.
-In this case, please, open an [Issue](https://github.com/nteract/hydron/issues) and make sure to include the version of Hydron and Atom you are running.
+In this case, please, open an [Issue](https://github.com/nteract/hydron/issues) and make sure to include the version of Hydron and Pulsar you are running.
 You can get this information by running `atom --version` from the command line.

 Please, also include the output or a screenshot of the debug messages.
 To access the debug messages follow these steps: